xyproto/wallutils/cmd/xml2stw/SPEC.md

 `overlay` is the default transition type and may be omitted.
 Implementing a cross fade between the first and second image is acceptable.

 It is up to the implementation how often the wallpaper should be updated in the transition period from `10:00` to `12:00`.
-The default is 10 times, regardless of the length of the time interval.
+The recommendation is 10 times, regardless of the length of the time interval.

 Format description:

 * The line must start with `@` followed by two digits which is the hour number.
 * Then comes a colon `:` and two digits which is the minute number.
-* Then comes an optional whitespace, a dash `:` and another optional whitespace.
+* Then comes an optional whitespace, a dash `-` and another optional whitespace.
 * Then comes two digits which is the hour number.
 * Then comes a colon `:` and two digits which is the minute number.
-* The first timestamp is inclusive, while the second timestamp is exclusive.
+* The first of the two timestamps is inclusive, while the second one is exclusive.
 * Then comes a colon `:`, an optional whitespace, and an image filename that will be transitioned from.
 * Then comes an optional whitespace, two dots `..` and another optional whitespace.
 * Then comes an image filename that will be transitioned to.